-Transportation revenue was \$857.6 million and \$817.7 million for the years ended June 30, 2019 and 2018, respectively.
-The increase of \$39.9 million, or 4.9%, is primarily attributable to increased revenues from our industry vertical strategy.
-Net transportation revenue was \$213.5 million and \$188.8 million for the years ended June 30, 2019 and 2018, respectively.
-Net transportation margins increased from 23.1% to 24.9%, primarily due to shifts in product mix.
+Transportation revenue was \$824.5 million and \$857.6 million for the years ended June 30, 2020 and 2019, respectively.
+The decrease of \$33.1 million, or 3.9%, is primarily attributable to general market softness exacerbated by the impact of the COVID-19 pandemic, and somewhat offset by significant increases in disaster relief project work for transportation of highly demanded personal protective equipment ("PPE") the company enjoyed particularly in the fourth quarter.
+It is uncertain what the demand for PPE will be in the future.
+Net transportation revenue was \$190.4 million and \$213.5 million for the years ended June 30, 2020 and 2019, respectively.
+Net transportation revenue margins decreased slightly from 24.9% to 23.1%, primarily due to a significant increase in low margin disaster relief business as well as shifts in product mix.

-Value added services revenue was \$33.0 million and \$24.8 million for the years ended June 30, 2019 and 2018, respectively.
-The increase of \$8.2 million, or 32.9%, is primarily attributable to growth in our contract logistics and customer brokerage services offerings.
-Net value added services revenue was \$16.6 million for the year ended June 30, 2019, compared to \$11.4 million for the comparable prior year period.
-Net value added services revenue margins increased from 45.9% to 50.4%, primarily due to lower personnel costs as a percentage of revenue.
+Value added services revenue was \$30.7 million and \$33.0 million for the years ended June 30, 2020 and 2019, respectively.
+The decrease of \$2.3 million, or 6.9%, is primarily attributable to slowdown in our contract logistics and custom brokerage services offerings, exacerbated by COVID-19.
+Net value added services revenue was \$19.0 million for the year ended June 30, 2020, compared to \$16.6 million for the comparable prior year period.
+Net value added services revenue margins increased from 50.4% to 61.9%, primarily due to lower personnel and warehousing costs as a percentage of revenue.